-To take advantage of this sensitivity, we are working with sensor designers to create a Gecko with a convertible sensor that can be switched from operation as a high-sensitivity 10-second period velocity sensor (using the bottom end of the sensor range) to a ±2g accelerometer, depending on your deployment needs.
+To take advantage of this sensitivity, we worked with sensor designers to create a Gecko Prism-SP with a convertible sensor that can be switched from operation as a high-sensitivity 10-second period velocity sensor (using the bottom end of the sensor range) to a ±2g accelerometer, depending on your deployment needs.

 Ultimately we are interested in how the ground moved – its displacement.
 Velocity and acceleration sensors are simply ways to measure large displacements using small devices.
 Displacement can be derived from velocity (or acceleration) by using mathematical integration (or double integration).
 If you are using a low noise acceleration sensor, you might be surprised by what you can see once converted to velocity or displacement.

 We have built this unit conversion functionality into our Waves earthquake waveform analysis software.
 If your data has come from a Gecko and you selected your sensor from the list of popular models, converting between units of ground motion is as simple as pressing a button.
 Waves is free and is available for Windows, macOS and Linux.

 Did you know that southeast Australia averages around 30 earthquakes per week?
 We post seismic activity maps every week on LinkedIn – follow us today.